Note:

 Money Laundering, Terrorist Financing and Proliferation Financing

 We monitor payments and transactions, and where necessary we will stop payments, close accounts and relationships where activity is suspicious or cannot be appropriately explained.
-Potential relationships will be declined, and existing relationships terminated (where lawful to do so), where the level of economic crime risk is outside of our risk appetite.

 The MLRO reports to the Chief Risk Officer (a member of the Executive Committee) and they hold delegated responsibilities within the FCA’s Senior Management Arrangements for countering the risk that the firm is used to further economic crime.
 The MLRO delivers an annual compliance report to the Board.